 - 1. Log in to the system as the built in admin user. - 2.
 Navigate to the Options \rightarrow Admin Rights page. - 3.
 Enter mary into the field titled Assign administrator access to this user: and click Add User. - 4.
 By default mary will have access to all features.
-To change this, click on the show/hide details link to the right of mary's entry. - 5.
+To change this, click on the edit link to the right of mary's entry or the name of the user itself. - 5.
 Deselect the access right Access admin rights settings for mary. - 6.
 Click on the Apply button to save the change. - 7.
 Verify that Mary can now log into the administrator interface, but is unable to access the Admin Rights section.